 A traditional legal trust is one of the best types of trust for pet care.
 It can be written to include both the pet and funds as the trust focus.
 A caretaker is designated as the beneficiary, with or without a trustee to oversee the beneficiary’s pet care and fund use.

 Contact Pet Trust Attorneys of The Law Offices of Sandra Diaz PC

 The Law Offices of Sandra Diaz PC will help you understand your options in regard to pet trusts and your own protections for assurance of a safe, stable future.
-For a free initial consultation with our pet trust and elder law attorneys, please call us at 562-210-5790 or toll free at 877-377-7411.
+For a free initial consultation with our Long Beach Pet Trusts and elder law attorneys, please call us at 562-210-5790 or toll free at 877-377-7411.
 You may also contact us online.